 Students are encouraged to apply to local and civic organizations, such as American Legion Post, Masons or Women's Auxiliary to a county medical society for scholarships.
 Parents should check with employers to see if financial assistance is offered to dependent children.

-Note: All outside grants and scholarships should be reported to the Financial Aid Office.
+Note: Students are required to report all outside grants and scholarships to the Financial Aid Office.

 COLLEGE LOAN CODE OF CONDUCT

 PROHIBITION ON REVENUE SHARING ARRANGEMENTS WITH LENDERS